The Leisure Hive: Format changes

 This was the first Doctor Who story which John Nathan-Turner produced.
 Nathan-Turner was keen to get away from what he considered the excessive silliness of recent Doctor Who stories, and wanted to increase the series' production values, because he felt that they were poor when compared with glossy American science-fiction series.
 Among the changes Nathan-Turner instituted was the scaling back of K9's appearances (the unit is out of commission for most of this serial), eventually writing the character out in Warriors' Gate.
 Nathan-Turner would produce Doctor Who until 1989.

-In a further attempt to update the image of the series, the original 1963 Delia Derbyshire arrangement of the theme music was replaced by a more contemporary-sounding arrangement by Peter Howell, and a new, '80s-styled neon tubing logo (which was en vogue at the time) designed by Sid Sutton replaced the diamond logo most associated with the Fourth Doctor.
-The updated title sequence is most associated with the Fifth Doctor.
+In a further attempt to update the image of the series, a significant change was made to the opening and closing title sequences.
+At Nathan-Turner's behest, Bernard Lodge's slit-scan titles, which had run virtually unaltered since the opening of season 12 in 1974, were replaced with a new animated starfield sequence.
+Nathan-Turner thought that Lodge's "time tunnel" animation resembled "a view through a vacuum cleaner tube", and commissioned Sid Sutton to design new titles.
+Sutton's approach was to depict a journey through space, and created a sequence of moving stars gathering into a constellation form, which morphed into a head shot of Tom Baker as the Doctor.
+Sutton also designed a new a new neon tubing-style logo to replace Lodge's diamond-shaped programme logo that had been in use since 1973.
+Delia Derbyshire's 1963 arrangement of Ron Grainer's theme music was also replaced by a more contemporary-sounding synthesizer arrangement by Peter Howell.